How to delete downloads on Mac: How I reclaimed gigabytes without lifting a finger

 How to delete large and old files

-What if you have tons of large or old downloads — how do you get rid of those?
-You can do this with native macOS tools (by sorting files in Finder).
+What if you have tons of large or old downloads?
+How do you get rid of those?
+One foolproof way is to clean them up using Finder.

 Remove traces of what you've downloaded